CoMPASS-Framework/CoMPASS-Labyrinth/docs/user-guide/framework.md

 ## Overview

-CoMPASS (Computational Model for Probabilistic Assessment of Spatial Strategies) is a hierarchical probabilistic framework that integrates local movement dynamics with goal-directed cognitive states to decode latent behavioral states from complex spatial navigation data.
+CoMPASS (Cognitive Mapping of Planned Actions with State Spaces) is a hierarchical probabilistic framework that integrates local movement dynamics with goal-directed cognitive states to decode latent behavioral states from complex spatial navigation data.

 ## Two-Level Hierarchy